Exaltead/AdventOfCode/2024/README.md

 ### Day 6
 Part 1 was fairly clear trail tracking exercise but part2 was actually fun.
 Had to think for a bit and optimize a few times.
 One issue was that the test input did not cover most of the pitfalls, so had to just guess/deduce what the issue might be.

+### Day7
+Was nice and refreshing especially simple